Version Differences

 NA v1.2 GCN/VC OoT

-This is the same as the 1.2 (N64) version aside from one of the game's controversial symbols being replaced.
+The Gamecube releases are their own new builds of Ocarina of Time.
+They are similar to the NTSC 1.2 version aside from one of the game's controversial symbols being replaced.
 Due to emulation and the increase in hardware power however, some new tricks are available that once caused the game to crash on the N64.
-This version of the game can be found in the Collector's Edition disc, the Ocarina of Time/Master Quest disc, or the Virtual Console Shop Channel.
+This version of the game can be found in the Zelda Collection (JPN) or Collector's Edition disc, or the Ocarina of Time and Master Quest disc.

 • The game resolution has doubled from 320 x 240 to 640 x 480